 - Get a T-shirt printed with your phone numbers on it – dirt cheap from eBay.

 - As soon as you arrive, talk about what the people who work at the event look like, what they wear and what to do if they get lost.
 And know what the lost children procedure is for adults to follow.

 What else?
 Some final words of festivalling wisdom…

-- The little ones seem to have boundless energy, but don’t have the same staying power as adults.
+- The little ones seem to have boundless and immediate energy, but don’t have the same staying power as adults.
 Make time to sit in the tent or lie down and relax or they get too knackered.